 b,c The prespecified criteria for non-inferiority of the immune responses were defined as the 2-sided 95% or 97.5% CI upper limits (UL) on the adjusted GMT ratios (OA over Adults-AIR or Adults-non-AIR) ≤ 1.5 and the UL of the 2-sided 95% or 97.5% CI on the SRR difference (OA minus Adults-AIR or Adults-non-AIR) ≤ 10% in participants 60 years of age and older (OA) relative to participants 50 through 59 years of age with (Adults-AIR) or without (Adults-non-AIR) pre-defined, stable, chronic medical conditions leading to an increased risk for RSV disease

-ED60: Estimated dilution 60; CI = Confidence interval; GMT = Geometric mean titer; SRR = Seroresponse rate
+ED60: Estimated dilution 60; CI = Confidence interval; GMT = Geometric mean titre; SRR = Seroresponse rate

-The non-inferiority criteria of the immune responses for the RSV-A and RSV-B neutralising titers were met.
+The non-inferiority criteria of the immune responses for the RSV-A and RSV-B neutralising titres were met.
 The efficacy of Arexvy, in adults 50 through 59 years of age at increased risk for RSV disease, can be inferred following comparison of the immune response in adults 50 through 59 years of age with the immune response in adults 60 years of age and older in whom vaccine efficacy was demonstrated.

 Paediatric population